fbenard/docker-lamp/README.md

 docker pull fbenard/docker-web
 ```

-Edit your hosts so that `local.app.dev` is forwarded to the IP address of the Docker container.
+Edit your hosts so that `docker.local` is forwarded to the IP address of the Docker container.

 ```
-x.x.x.x    local.app.dev
+127.0.0.1    docker.local
 ```

-If you're running Docker on Linux, run `ifconfig eth0` to know your IP address.
-If you're running Windows or OS X, run `ifconfig vboxnet0`.

 ## Getting started